ppande574/MERN-Workout-App/README.md

+# Workout Tracker

-# This application was created using the MERN Tech-Stack
+## This application was created using the MERN tech stack

 ### Front-End: React
 ### Back-End: Express/NodeJS